ajbrock/Neural-Photo-Editor/README.md

 ## Training an IAN on celebA
 You will need [Fuel](https://github.com/mila-udem/fuel) along with the 64x64 version of celebA.
-See [here](https://github.com/vdumoulin/discgen) for instructions on downloading and preparping it.
+See [here](https://github.com/vdumoulin/discgen) for instructions on downloading and preparing it.

 If you wish to train a model, the IAN.py file contains the model configuration, and the train_IAN.py file contains the training code, which can be run like this: